accordproject/techdocs/docs/ref-concerto-cli.md

-  concerto print              print a JSON syntax tree to a cto string concerto version <release>  modify the version of one or more model files concerto compare            compare two Concerto model files concerto generate <mode>    generate a sample JSON object for a concept
+  concerto print              print a JSON syntax tree to a cto string concerto version <release>  modify the version of one or more model files concerto compare            compare two Concerto model files concerto infer              generate a concerto model from a source schema concerto generate <mode>    generate a sample JSON object for a concept

 Options: